tigera-solutions/cc-eks-egress-gw/README.md

     EOF
     ```

-    - I. First test the acess to the test host without using the egress gateway.
+    - <pre>I</pre>.
+First test the acess to the test host without using the egress gateway.

       Access the pod's shell.